-The Opel logo symbolizes cars that go so fast that you barely have time to notice them.
-The glitter and metal of the emblem are a prototype of the strength and speed that distinguish the brand’s cars.
-The sign hints at modern technologies that help in driving.
+The Opel emblem symbolizes cars that go so fast that you barely have time to notice them.
+The emblem’s shine and metal prototype the power and speed that distinguish this brand’s cars.
+The sign hints at modern technologies that help in driving the car.

 Opel: Brand overview